-You have to analyse demographic (age, gender, employment, income, education and more) and psychographic (like attitudes, interests, and values) data when creating a buyer persona profile.
+You have to analyse demographic (age, gender, employment, income, education and more) and psychographics (like attitudes, interests, and values) data when creating a buyer persona profile.
 By identifying your target audience, you are increasing the chances for more leads and, finally, sales.

 Start by addressing your customer by their name.
 This tip is the first and foremost rule of email personalisation, and we can’t go wrong at any cost.
 Ignore the cliche “Hi”, “Hey there” or “Hello” and address your recipients by their names.

 Our name is all about self-perception and identity, so hearing it engages us.
 When a recipient sees their name in the email, they are more likely to listen to what you’ve got to say.
 Just make sure to avoid the blunder of addressing someone by the wrong name.

 The chances of your email getting neglected are quite high unless you have a pretty subject line.
 Out of hundreds of emails we receive daily, the ones that usually catch our attention are the ones with catchy subject lines.

 Your subject line is your first impression on users; it should let readers know that there’s something they’ll find useful in the body content.

 Your customers might respond quickly if you email them on a Friday afternoon or some might be early morning mobile readers.
 Sometimes, Monday mornings or Tuesday afternoons are the best time to send emails to your prospects.

-You hit the ‘send button and pat yourself on the back.
+You hit the ‘send' button and pat yourself on the back.
 Unfortunately, you see a low click-through rate, and you did everything you were supposed to.
 We want to ask you a question – did you remember to include an actionable CTA?

 That doesn’t mean a simple “Register Today” or “Buy Now”.
 You need to take some time to make your CTA stand out.
 Remember, the ultimate point of email marketing is to drive action.
 The most effective way to do that is by including compelling CTAs.
 Without a CTA, your customers or potential prospects have nothing to act on, leaving your emails just a piece of digital information.
 It’s vital to place your CTA ‘above the fold’ rather than at the end of the message.

 We would like to wish you a happy birthday.
 Here is your special gift from us.
-To get your birthday gift….
+To get your birthday gift…."

 By offering a birthday gift in the form of a voucher or a 25% discount, you convey that your customers mean something to your brand.
 Note that this is also applicable during important festivals as well as celebrations.

-Did you know that 75% of customers are more likely to make a purchase decision based on personalised recommendations?
+Side Note: Did you know that 75% of customers are more likely to make a purchase decision based on personalised recommendations?

 You might have seen online giants such as Amazon recommending related products that you have already purchased or rated.
 Showing related products, individualised offers, and other content to your visitors based on users browsing history, previous actions, demographics, and other data is another method of personalisation.
-Proper suggestions at the right time (like reminding them of items they looked at or shared suggestions of similar products) make it easy for them to find out what they want.
+Proper suggestions at the right time (like reminding them of items they looked at or sharing suggestions of similar products) make it easy for them to find out what they want.

 In essence, email personalisation is all about letting your customers feel valued.
 Based on your products or services, applying two or three of these tactics in your email personalisation can highly increase your click-through rate, drive engagement and make personal connections with your audience.

-To avoid getting your emails immediately deleted, marked spam or ignored altogether, here are some of the best email marketing tips to keep in mind.
+To avoid getting your emails immediately deleted, marked spam, or ignored altogether, here are some of the best email marketing tips to keep in mind.

 Here are some essential tips for creating mobile-friendly email campaigns:

 When you are sending cold emails to unknown prospects, you don’t rush up and start making offers.
 That would be awkward.
 An ideal cold email copy won’t praise your product at all.
-It’s ok you do mention it, but never try to ‘sell’ it.
+It’s ok if you do mention it, but never try to ‘sell’ it.
 Focus on the benefits or the outcome of your initial offer.
 Instead of brainstorming about how to sell your product, tell them about how your product can solve their problem.
 That’s how you get them on board.
 When you have conversations around prospects’ needs, naturally, they start trusting your business.
-Once you’ve convinced them and build trust, you next need to show how you can help them.
+Once you’ve convinced them and built trust, you next need to show how you can help them.

 Getting people to trust you and buy your product or services can create a lot of stress.
 You shouldn’t sound salesy, and be careful that you’re approaching each prospect the right way.
 It’s important not to be pushy or aggressive when you’re trying to sell.
 In the end, it can cause you to lose more than you win.
 The more comfortable your customer is, the better your chances of closing the deal.
 Though this approach can take more time, it’s more effective in the long run.
 In the end, your prospect will see you as someone who genuinely cares about their concerns and needs.

-The concept ‘above the fold’ comes from the News publishers and literally means “above the fold”.
+The concept ‘above the fold’ comes from News publishers and literally means “above the fold”.
 Even in the email marketing industry, the concept is still relevant though there may not be a literal fold.
 In email design, subscribers must see this area right after opening any message without scrolling down the screen.

-If you want to attract subscribers’ attention and engage them reading, put the most enticing content at the top of your email.
+If you want to attract subscribers’ attention and engage them in reading, put the most enticing content at the top of your email.
 Part of your job is to give them a reason to scroll down to read more.
 There are many online tools for defining the ‘Above the fold’ placement that can give you an exact idea about the layout.